Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Cycle classes, correspondences, and -independence

 \end{lem*} \begin{proof} As in [SGA $4\frac{1}{2}$, Cycle, 2.3], we have the following commutative diagram:

-Here, $\ccirc{1}$ is induced by the adjunction using the assumption of $\st{X}$ being smooth.
-The homomorphism $\mr{adj}_i\colon i^!i_!\rightarrow\mr{id}$ is the adjunction.
+Here, $\ccirc{1}$ is the homomorphism induced by the adjunction using the assumption that $\st{X}$ is smooth.
+The homomorphism $\mr{adj}_i\colon i_!i^!\rightarrow\mr{id}$ is the adjunction.
 The homomorphism $\ccirc{2}$ is induced by $\cup$ defined above.
 By the definition of fake trace map, the upper horizontal homomorphism maps $\mr{fTr}_i$ to $\mr{Tr}_f$.
 Moreover, the composition of the upper horizontal maps is an isomorphism.
 Thus we can conclude the proof. \end{proof}

 \begin{rem*} The assumption that $\st{S}=\mr{Spec}(k)$ is used only for the existence of the fake trace over $\mf{S}$.
-It is not hard to generalize the definition of the fake trace to relative situations, and we are able to prove the lemma in this generality, although we are not sure if it is meaningful in our situation. \end{rem*}
+It is not hard to generalize the definition of the fake trace to relative situations as SGA $4\frac{1}{2}$, and we may prove the lemma in this generality, although we are not sure if it is meaningful for our purpose. \end{rem*}